 The Message of Psalms 1-72

-Michael Wilcock has written a sort of travel guide to the Psalms.
-In this volume, he invites us to begin our journey through the gateway of Psalms 1 and 2, with their summons to obedience.
-In the second volume, The Message of Psalms 73–150, he ends with Psalm 150, singing its song of praise.
-In between we pass through all the "yes, buts" of faith—the conflicts, the burdens, the mysteries and the sufferings of life.
+Michael Wilcock has written a travel guide to the Psalms.
+In this first volume, he invites us to begin our journey through the gateway of Psalms 1 and 2, with their summons to obedience.
+In the second volume, The Message of Psalms 73–150, he ends with Psalm 150 and its song of praise.
+In between we pass through all the complexities of faith—the conflicts, burdens, mysteries, and sufferings of life.
 In these laments and praises, hymns and liturgies, the Bible continues to speak clearly today.

-The First Korah Collection and the First Asaph Psalm: Psalms 42–50
+3. The first Korah Collection and the first Asaph psalm (Psalms 42–50)

-The Second David Collection and the First Solomon Psalm: Psalms 51–72
+4. The second David Collection and the first Solomon psalm (Psalms 51–72)